Welcoming Your Students

 The Story of My Name

 Ask learners to collect information from home about their names.
-In this way, parents will become involved and students will expand their knowledge of their family history.
-Once this research is complete, invite students to share the stories of their name with the class.
-Again, a teacher’s name could be the starting point for a lesson on the stories of names.
-The story behind your name (if there is one) could include who gave you your name and why, or who else in your family had that name, and whether the name has significance in your family.
+In this way, parents will become involved, and learners will expand their knowledge of their family history.
+Once this research is complete, invite learners to share the story of their name with the class.
+Again, your naming story could be the starting point for the lesson.
+The story behind your name (if there is one) could include who gave you your name and why, who else in your family had that name, and whether the name has significance in your family.

-An excellent way to make students feel welcome in your classroom is to make parents feel welcome.
-Sending home a letter about you, your classroom, and your ideas for parental involvement in students’ learning would be a great first place to start.
-Finding opportunities to involve families in your classroom can also help students feel safe.
-This isn’t always an easy task, and it may take the time to build strong relationships depending on your school’s community.
-Below are another few ideas.
+An excellent way to make learners feel welcome in your classroom is to make parents feel welcome.
+Sending home a letter about you, your classroom, and your ideas for parental involvement in learning would be a great place to start.
+Finding opportunities to involve families in your classroom can also help learners feel safe.
+It isn’t always an easy task, and it may take time to build strong relationships depending on your school’s community.
+Below are a few ideas.

-With these tips and the advice of other teachers in your learning community, your classroom will be ready for learning and welcome come September.
-What other techniques do you use to welcome your students?
-Share them with us at email@example.com.
+With these tips and the advice of other educators in your learning community, your classroom will be ready for learning and welcoming come September.